oegedijk/explainerdashboard/README.md

     instance they will have to be recalculated.
 You can store them with `explainer.dump("explainer.joblib")` and load with e.g.
     `ClassifierExplainer.from_file("explainer.joblib")`.
 All calculated properties
-    are stored with the explainer.
+    are stored along with the explainer.
 3. Using a smaller (test) dataset, or using smaller decision trees.
-    TreeShap computational complexity from `O(TLD^2)`, where `T` is the number of trees, `L` is the maximum number of leaves in any tree and `D` the maximal depth of any tree.
+    TreeShap computational complexity is `O(TLD^2)`, where `T` is the number of trees, `L` is the maximum number of leaves in any tree and `D` the maximal depth of any tree.
+So reducing the number of leaves or average depth in the decision tree can really speed up SHAP calculations.

-## From within a notebook
+## Launching from within a notebook

-When working inside jupyter or Google Colab you can use `ExplainerDashboard(mode='inline')`, `ExplainerDashboard(mode='external')` or `ExplainerDashboard(mode='jupyterlab')`, to run the dashboard inline in the notebook, or in a seperate tab but keep the notebook interactive.
+When working inside Jupyter or Google Colab you can use `ExplainerDashboard(mode='inline')`, `ExplainerDashboard(mode='external')` or `ExplainerDashboard(mode='jupyterlab')`, to run the dashboard inline in the notebook, or in a seperate tab but keep the notebook interactive.